Dumeetra/CrazyTown/README.md

 # CrazyTown
  <p>Crazytown is a game in which cars are guided by the player to houses of the same color as the cars.
- There is minimum one car and maximum ten.</h8></p>
+ There is minimum one car and maximum ten.
- <p> The cars can turn right or left.
+ The cars can turn right or left.
 If the car receives no mouse input (a mouse click) before an intersection, it continues going straight.</p>
  <h8> The directions are seen from the player's angle (not the driver's).</h8>
  <h8> The mouse input is as follows (I am left-handed):</h8>
 > - Horizontal drive: turn up - press the left button